 FDR's Performing Arts programs with our purpose built classrooms, state of the art proscenium theater, black box theater, and film studio offer students an excellent opportunity to explore all areas of the arts from production to performances and exhibitions.

 Students in the Early Childhood (EC) and Elementary School ((ES) Kindergarten through 5th grade) arts programs have weekly music classes taught by specialist teachers.
 For visual arts this begins in Kindergarten.
 EC3 and EC4 classroom teachers in the meanwhile offer transdisciplinary units that are rich in arts learning that encompass artistic knowledge, conceptual understanding and skills development.

 The Middle School arts program is built on the experiences from elementary school, as all students participate in at least one form of visual or performing arts in the curriculum throughout Middle School.
 As we believe that choice empowers, in grades 6 - 8, students are exposed to a variety of arts opportunities and are encouraged to take part in these to discover their artistic path.
 Arts subjects offered in Middle School include visual arts, drama, concert band, strings and choir.

-High School students generally choose an area of arts focus to delve into more deeply, and students continuing onto the Diploma Program (DP) may concentrate on at least one art discipline - music, theater, or visual arts.
+High School students generally choose an area of arts focus to delve into more deeply, and students who choose to continue onto the Diploma Program (DP) may concentrate on at least one art discipline - music, theater, or visual arts.
 Students will have developed an inquiring, reflective approach to their work as well as a deeper understanding of the role of the arts in society and the world, and in their own lives.
 This is connected authentically with the unique Theory of Knowledge learning that is so rich in the arts.
-Reflection, evaluation, artistic self-expression, collaboration and communication are intrinsic to the beliefs and values held in the PYP, MYP and DP arts.
+Artistic expression, reflection, evaluation, collaboration and communication are intrinsic to the beliefs and values held in Colegio Roosevelt's arts programs.